DJSweder/MetaRekordFixer/README.md

 # Final Information

 The application was created by a DJ without programming experience.
-It may therefore contain bugs or issues related to individual DJs' collection management habits.
+It may therefore contain bugs or issues related to individual DJs` collection management habits.
 The development of the application continues, with new features and development of existing ones planned.